unionai-oss/pandera/docs/source/data_format_conversion.rst

-But what if your input data is serialized in parquet format, and you want to read it into memory, validate the DataFrame, and then pass it to a downstream function for for further analysis?
+But what if your input data is serialized in parquet format, and you want to read it into memory, validate the DataFrame, and then pass it to a downstream function for further analysis?
 Similarly, what if you want the output of ``transform`` to be a list of dictionary records instead of a pandas DataFrame?

 The ``to/from_format`` Configuration Options